-H. Legal Proceedings and University Student Conduct Procedures
+H. Legal Proceedings and University Student Conduct Procedures and prosecution.

-University student conduct proceedings may be instituted against a student charged with violation of a law which is also a violation of this Student Code of Conduct.
-Conduct, such as when both violations result from the same factual situation, without regard to pending civil litigation in court or criminal arrest and prosecution.
 Proceedings under this Code of Student Conduct may be carried out prior to, simultaneously with, or following civil and/or criminal proceedings off-campus.
 Moreover, determinations made or sanctions imposed under this Student Code of Conduct shall not be subject to change because of criminal charges arising out of the same facts.